atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 # Configuring Networking
 With a project like this you need to start small and work up.
 Realistically, this means breaking up your end goal into small problems that you can manageably troubleshoot and solve as you go.
 Trying to take on too much with so many variables and unknowns in one swing will be fatal for a project of this kind.
+I have broken down this section into the incremental steps I took accomplish my vision for the networking.

+### Creating the Subnet
+TP-Link in WISP mode.

 ### Static Node IPs
+Assign static IPs to the nodes

 ### DHCP Settings
+Later on we'll come back here and configure the DNS

 ### Validate TailScale Connectivity

-# Persistent Storage

-# Configuring Persistent Storage

 # Load-Balancing, Ingress, and SSL/TLS Management